Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Set linkage fields

 Linkage fields allow Campaign to connect fields from separate databases and create a more developed and personalized messaging experience.
-After invoking the `ACPCampaign::setLinkageFields` API, template-based messages that contain PII-based profile personalization are downloaded.
-To retrieve these personalized messages, the linkage fields are stored as a base64-encoded JSON string in memory and sent in a custom HTTP header, `X-InApp-Auth`, in all future Campaign rules download requests until `ACPCampaign::resetLinkageFields` is invoked.
+After invoking the `setLinkageFields` API, template-based messages that contain PII-based profile personalization are downloaded.
+To retrieve these personalized messages, the linkage fields are stored as a base64-encoded JSON string in memory and sent in a custom HTTP header, `X-InApp-Auth`, in all future Campaign rules download requests until `resetLinkageFields` is invoked.
 The linkage fields are cleared when the app is gracefully closed, crashes, or when the privacy status is changed to opt out.
 For more information, see [Preparing and sending an In-App message](https://helpx.adobe.com/campaign/standard/channels/using/preparing-and-sending-an-in-app-message.html).

 {% tabs %}
 {% tab title="Android" %}